 With all good marketing moves, we rely on data.
 At SpyFu, we’re looking at the most trusted, relied-upon, competitive keywords that advertisers just like you have already tested.
 Yep, we’re stealing from your competitors.

 There’s much to learn from your competition.
-They’re road testing ideas on the same audience you’re trying to reach.
+They’re road-testing ideas on the same audience you’re trying to reach.
 That adds up when you compile insights from multiple competitors in the same niche.
-When one competitor goes a direction, that’s interesting.
+When one competitor goes in a direction, that’s interesting.
 When a second or third competitor goes the same way, you’ve got a trend.

 Why do keywords matter at all?